What is Ransomware and 15 Easy Steps To Keep Your System Protected [Updated]

 - Because public institutions, such as government agencies, manage huge databases of personal and confidential information that cyber criminals can sell;

-- Because the staff is not trained to spot and avoid cyber attacks (ransomware often leverages the human factor weakness to trigger the infection);
+- Because the staff is not trained to spot and avoid cyber attacks (malware frequently uses social engineering tactics to exploit human naivety and psychological weaknesses);

 - Because public institutions often use outdated software and equipment, which means that their computer systems are packed with security holes just begging to be exploited;

-- Because ransomware has a big impact on conducting usual activities, causing huge disruptions;
+- Because a successful infection has a big impact on conducting usual activities, causing huge disruptions;

 - Because successfully attacking public institutions feeds the cyber criminals’ egos (they may want money above all else, but they won’t hesitate to reinforce their position in the community about attacking a high-profile target).

 In terms of platforms and devices, ransomware doesn’t discriminate either.
-We have ransomware tailor-made for personal computers (too many types to count, but more on that in “The most notorious ransomware families” section), mobile devices (with Android as the main victim and a staggering growth) and servers.
+We have versions tailor-made for personal computers (too many types to count, but more on that in “Notorious families” section), mobile devices (with Android as the main victim and a staggering growth) and servers.

 When it comes to servers, the attack is downright vicious:

 Some groups do this by infiltrating the target server and patching the software so that the stored data is in an encrypted format where only the cybercriminals have the key to decrypt the data.

 The premise of this attack is to silently encrypt all data held on a critical server, along with all of the backups of the data.